Oakwellgate railway station

 Oakwellgate railway station served the town of Gateshead, Tyne and Wear, England, from 1839 to 1844 by the Brandling Junction Railway.

 History

 The station was opened on 5 September 1839 by Brandling Junction Railway.
 It was a short-lived station, being open for less than five years before closing on 2 September 1844.

+The former site is currently a car park for The Glasshouse.